#08 Prompting Technique

 Binary Prompts

-Get clear yes/no answers for fast decision-making
+Get clear yes/no answers for fast decision-making.

 Binary prompts ask AI to make a simple yes/no or true/false determination.
 Instead of asking for analysis or recommendations, you request a straightforward binary answer based on specific criteria.

-Binary prompts are especially powerful for processing large datasets, qualifying leads, filtering content, or making rapid go/no-go decisions based on established standards.
+These prompts work best for quick filtering, validation, or qualification decisions.
+Binary prompts are especially powerful for processing large volumes of items, qualifying leads, filtering content, or making rapid go/no-go decisions based on established standards.

 Binary prompts work because they constrain AI's output space to just two options, eliminating ambiguity and forcing clear classification.
-This constraint actually improves accuracy for yes/no questions.
+When AI must choose between only two patterns, it focuses entirely on classification rather than generation.

-✓ When To Use Binary Prompts
+When To Use It

 • Qualifying leads or opportunities